 Severe congenital malformation of the leg – reconstruction instead of amputation

-In Switzerland, it is not uncommon for a severe malformation of this kind, such as this tibial aplasia (malformation of the tibia), to be considered grounds for amputating the limb.
-State-of-the-art surgical procedures do, however, enable the limb to be «saved».
+In this country, it is not uncommon for a severe malformation of this kind, such as this tibial aplasia (malformation of the tibia), to be grounds for amputating the limb.
+State-of-the-art surgical procedures do, however, allow the limb to be “saved”.

-During a further operation, the fixator was removed and the fibula was transferred to the location of the tibia.
+As part of a further operation, the fixator was removed and the fibula was transferred to the location of the tibia.
 Thanks to the previous stretching procedure, the fibula only needed to be shortened a little.
-This meant that any loss of length was almost entirely avoided.
-The young girl is now able to walk with a small orthosis, but the leg will most certainly need to be lengthened once again in the future.
+This meant that a loss of length was almost entirely avoided.
+The young girl is now able to walk with a smaller orthosis, but the leg will most certainly need to be lengthened once more in the future.